dvmlls/slakka-bot/src/main/scala/slack/README.md

 ## Get a Token

-Create a bot user, or get your own token.
+Get your own slack token, or create a bot user: https://my.slack.com/services/new/bot

 ## Get the URL for the websocket client